Arborvitae/Geoshape/docs/layerdownload.rst

 Downloading Data from a Layer
 ==============================

-At the top of the page there are two buttons titled :guilabel:`Download Layer` and :guilabel:`Download Metadata`.
+On the :guilabel:`Layer` page there are buttons titled :guilabel:`Download Layer` and :guilabel:`Download Metadata`.
 These buttons provide access to the ability to extract geospatial data and metadata from within GeoNode.
-In this way, GeoNode allows for two way data and metadata access; one can import as well as export data.
+In this way, Geoshape allows for two way data and metadata access; one can import as well as export data.

 **Data**
 ----------